-While you’re confident with the coursework and the technicalities, feeling at home in the classroom is taking time.
+While you’re confident with the coursework and the technicalities, feeling at home in the classroom, whether real or virtual, is taking time.
 The students all stare at you, pens poised expectantly, assuming you’re the knowledge source of all that is the English language.

 Meanwhile, you’ve got to somehow turn the focus around.
 You see yourself as less of a lecturer, and more of a guide – assisting the students in their own discovery of the language.

 Last assignments handed in, classroom hours complete – you’re ready and rearing to wrap things up and get out into the real teaching world.
 This is perhaps the most exciting of the mental stages of the CELTA course!